sage-wright/busco/README.md

 Main changes in v5:

-- Replace Augustus gene predictor with Metaeuk (https://github.com/soedinglab/metaeuk)
+- Replace Augustus gene predictor with Metaeuk (https://github.com/soedinglab/metaeuk), which also removes the time consuming `tblastn` step

 **BUSCOv4 - Benchmarking sets of Universal Single-Copy Orthologs.**